Paras Khadka: Early career

-After a match in the 2005 ICC Intercontinental Cup against Hong Kong, he returned to the Nepal Under-19 team for the 2005 ACC Under-19 Cup, held in Nepal.
+After a 2005 ICC Intercontinental Cup match against Hong Kong, Khadka returned to the Nepal Under-19 team for the 2005 ACC Under-19 Cup, held in Nepal.
 Nepal won the tournament after beating Malaysia in the final, thus qualifying for the 2006 ICC Under-19 Cricket World Cup in Sri Lanka the following February.
 Nepal won the plate tournament in the World Cup, beating Test-playing nations New Zealand and South Africa along the way.

 Returning to the senior side, Khadka went on a tour of Pakistan before playing in the 2006 ACC Trophy in Kuala Lumpur.
-He also played all four ACC Premier League matches against Hong Kong, the UAE, Singapore and Malaysia that year.
+That year, he also played in all four ACC Premier League matches against Hong Kong, the UAE, Singapore and Malaysia.
 He played in the 2007 ACC Under-19 Cup in Kuala Lumpur, which Nepal again won after beating Afghanistan in the final.
-He also played in the 2007 ACC Twenty20 Cup in Kuwait, and captained Nepal in the 2008 ICC Under-19 Cricket World Cup in Malaysia, leading Nepal to the tenth-place finish.
+He also played in the 2007 ACC Twenty20 Cup in Kuwait and captained Nepal in the 2008 ICC Under-19 Cricket World Cup in Malaysia, leading Nepal to a tenth-place finish.

 2008-2015

-Before the 2008 ICC Under-19 Cricket World Cup which he captained, he was quoted by the World Cup souvenir program as "arguably good enough to be in the line-up of any of the Test-playing countries".
+Before the 2008 ICC Under-19 Cricket World Cup, which he captained, Khadka was quoted by the World Cup souvenir program as being "arguably good enough to be in the line-up of any of the Test-playing countries".

 He also successfully led the country to win the 2010 ICC World Cricket League Division Five.

-In May 2012, he went to play for the Ontario Cricket Academy and Club in Canada with the efforts of his national team coach Pubudu Dassanayake for a short four-month spell.
-He rejoined the club for 2013 season as Vice-captain.
+In May 2012, he went to play for the Ontario Cricket Academy and Club in Canada for four months through the efforts of his national team coach, Pubudu Dassanayake.
+Khadka rejoined the club for the 2013 season as vice-captain.
 In the 2012 ICC World Twenty20 Qualifier, he scored 254 runs in 8 innings at an average of 50.80.